Climate Uncensored: Climate realism

 The organisation

-Climate Uncensored (https://climateuncensored.com) is an organisation founded by two climate scientists, Kevin Anderson (professor of energy and climate change at the Universities of Manchester, Uppsala and Bergen ) and Dr Dan Calverley.
+Climate Uncensored (https://climateuncensored.com) is a group founded by two climate scientists, Kevin Anderson (professor of energy and climate change at the Universities of Manchester, Uppsala and Bergen ) and Dr Dan Calverley.

 According to the website [1], "Climate Uncensored provides robust, unflinching commentary and assessment of the scale of the climate challenge and our responses to it."